 |

-in Initialization (Acquisition).
-This
+System in Initialization

-sampling cycle size S of 10
+a sampling cycle size S of 10

-provides a frequent DAC adjustment
+provides a frequent DAC adjustment rate

-rate to quickly reach FLL equilibrium
+to quickly reach FLL equilibrium state

-state (no more repetitive
+(no more repetitive frequency

-frequency adjustments in the same
+adjustments in the same direction).
+The

-direction).
-The M of 2 (Sampling
+M of 2 (Sampling Summing mode) provides

-trend feedback to FLL.
+a more accurate trend feedback to FLL.

 |